Overview of Cloud Policy service for Microsoft 365

 - User accounts created in or synchronized to Azure Active Directory (Azure AD).
 The user must be signed into Microsoft 365 Apps for enterprise with an Azure AD-based account.

-- Cloud Policy supports security groups and mail-enabled security groups created in or synchronized to Azure AD.
+- Cloud Policy supports Microsoft 365 Groups and Azure AD Security Groups created in or synchronized to Azure AD.
 The membership type can be either Dynamic or Assigned.

 - To create a policy configuration, you must be assigned one of the following roles in Azure AD: Global Administrator, Security Administrator, or Office Apps Admin.